peasy-ui/peasy-ui/README.md

 const template = `<div \${object <=* list}>Item: \${object.id}</div>`;
 const model = { list: [{ id: 'one' }, { id: 'two' }, { id: 'three' }] };
 ```

+### Additional features

+Peasy UI will not detach/remove an `UIView` with elements that have an active animation on them, so there's no need to await the end of any removal activations before destroying an `UIView`.

 ## Development and contributing